 Not only this, but a poorly written job advert will discourage the qualified applicants from applying for the role.
 As a general confusion about what is required from them to be successful within their application is unclear.
-Instead, a more effective method of targeting a niche audience through a specific and detailed job advert is key in attracted the right job applicants.
+Instead, a more effective method of targeting a niche audience through a specific and detailed job advert is key in attracting the right job applicants.

 Lack of communication

 Candidates value information and communication is key to achieving this.
 Any job updates or insights you can provide them to ensure they don’t feel left in the dark will improve the candidate experience and hopefully discourage them dropping out of the recruitment process.

 Whilst automated emails and updates are effective in keeping a candidate ‘in the loop’ regarding the status of their application, a phone call or face to face meeting can go a long way for both the job seeker and recruiter.
 The hiring professional can get to know the candidate on a greater level and assess their likelihood to fit the potential role.
 Whereas the job seeker can grasp a greater understanding of whether the role is right for them.